-The Farsight Observatory underwent a fantastic renovation to provide an exceptional working environment for the Farsight team.
-With the renovation complete, Farsight can now have a team of 10 security operators working at once.
+The Farsight Observatory underwent a fantastic renovation to provide an exceptional working environment for the Farsight teams.

 2015 | SureSight and InSight CCTV Packages are introduced and YourSight is launched

-Also in 2015, YourSight was launched to replace the previous Farsight Web Portal and Fault Tracker.
-YourSight was developed specifically for Farsight and provides a complete overhaul of the old system – introducing a more user friendly environment with unbeatable transparency and communication between ourselves and installers and end-users.
+YourSight was launched to replace the previous Farsight Web Portal and Fault Tracker.
+YourSight was developed specifically for Farsight and provides a complete overhaul of the old system – introducing a more user-friendly environment with unbeatable transparency and communication between ourselves and installers and end-users.